 For more information, see Nolo's article on the impact of failing to follow prescribed treatment.

 The SSA will deny benefits to someone whose drug addiction or alcoholism (DAA) is a contributing factor to his or her disability.
 The key factor a DDS medical consultant must consider when making a DAA determination is whether or not the SSA would still find you disabled if you stopped using drugs or alcohol.

 For more information, see Nolo's article on when drugs or alcohol will prevent you from getting disability.

-Certain conditions related to conviction of a crime or imprisonment will prevent you from receiving Social Security benefits.
-They are:
+Certain conditions related to conviction of a crime or imprisonment will prevent you from receiving Social Security disability insurance benefits.
+They are as follows.

 If you obtain disability benefits by dishonest means, the SSA can terminate your benefits and prosecute you for fraud.
 If you obtained benefits through fraud on the part of someone working for the SSA, your benefits can also be terminated.